apache/shardingsphere/document/current/content/features/spi/_index.en.md

 ### SQL Passing

-SQL parsing interface is used to regulate ANTLR file for SQL parse.
+The SQL parsing interface is used to regulate ANTLR file for SQL parse.

-Its main interface is `SQLParserEntry`, in which the built-in implementations of the former one include `MySQLParserEntry`, `PostgreSQLParserEntry`, `SQLServerParserEntry` and `OracleParserEntry`.
+Its main interface is `SQLParserEntry` and built-in implementation types are `MySQLParserEntry`, `PostgreSQLParserEntry`, `SQLServerParserEntry` and `OracleParserEntry`.

 Please refer to [SQL Parsing](/en/features/sharding/principle/parse/) for the introduction.

 ### Database Protocol

-Database protocol interface is used to regulate parse and adapter protocol of database access for Sharding-Proxy.
+The database protocol interface is used to regulate parse and adapter protocol of database access for Sharding-Proxy.

-Its main interface is `DatabaseProtocolFrontendEngine`, in which the built-in implementations of the former one include `MySQLProtocolFrontendEngine` and `PostgreSQLProtocolFrontendEngine`.
+Its main interface is `DatabaseProtocolFrontendEngine` and built-in implementation types are `MySQLProtocolFrontendEngine` and `PostgreSQLProtocolFrontendEngine`.

 ### Data Masking

-Data masking interface is used to regulate the encryption, decryption, access type, property configuration and other methods of the encryptor.
+The Data masking interface is used to regulate the encryption, decryption, access type, property configuration and other methods of the encryptor.

-There are mainly two interfaces, `ShardingEncryptor` and `ShardingQueryAssistedEncryptor`, in which the built-in implementations of the former one include `AESShardingEncryptor` and `MD5ShardingEncryptor`.
+There are mainly two interfaces, `ShardingEncryptor` and `ShardingQueryAssistedEncryptor` and built-in implementation types are `AESShardingEncryptor` and `MD5ShardingEncryptor`.

 Please refer to [Data Masking](/en/features/orchestration/encrypt/) for the introduction.